 Known as Koorabup (Kwoorabup) "The Place of the Black Swan" by the Noongar, the Wilson Inlet is a haven for these majestic birds which are the Icon (on the flag>>) of Western Australia.

-It is periodically opened by digging a channel.
+The Wilson Inlet is periodically opened by digging a channel through Ocean Beach to the ocean.
 Ocean Beach Lookout is great for seeing the sand-bar opened or closed offering spectacular views of the Wilson Inlet and the Great Southern Ocean.

 When the channel is open, and the tide is HIGH, the ocean is flowing INTO the inlet, turning the waters a beautiful turquoise blue.
 At LOW tide, the Inlet is flowing into the Ocean, and the tannin-stained waters flowing out into the ocean are brown.

 The water level can peak at any time during winter.
 A big deluge and it can rise quickly and needs to be released... by digging a channel through Ocean Beach.